-The iOS 10.3 update is finally available for devices around the world and today we want to walk you through some steps to take before you install the iOS 10.3 update on your iPhone, iPad or iPod touch.
+Today we want to walk you through some important steps to take before installing the iOS 10.3.3 update on your iPhone, iPad or iPod touch.

-To help, we’ve put together a game plan for you.
-This guide will walk you through the steps we typically take before we install an iOS update on our devices.
+If you’re planning to install iOS 10.3.3 on your device, take a look at this detailed game plan we’ve put together for you.
+This pre-installation guide will walk you through the steps we typically take before we install an iOS update on our iPhones and iPads.

-One of the first things you'll want to do is get familiar with the iOS 10.3 update and its changes.
-This is particularly important if you failed to upgrade to iOS 10.1, iOS 10.1.1, iOS 10.2 or iOS 10.2.1.
-If you skipped one of these updates, they'll be baked into your iOS 10.3 update.
+Maybe the first thing you'll want to do is get familiar with the iOS 10.3.3 update and its changes.
+This is particularly important if you skipped iOS 10.3, iOS 10.3.1 or any other iOS 10 upgrades.
+If you skipped an update, those features and fixes will be baked into your device's iOS 10.3.3 update.

 There are a few ways to get this done.
 You can take a look at our walkthrough.
-It'll go over the key differences between iOS 10.3 and the previous versions of iOS.
-It's a great place to start, especially if you're coming from iOS 10.2 or below.
+It'll go over the key differences between iOS 10.3.3 and the previous versions of iOS.
+It's a great place to start.